 Once your remote sales rep makes it out of training, don’t expect to stop there.
 Maintain an open forum for sharing new information and best practices.
 Training new remote sales reps for long-term success also means setting expectations for planned and unplanned learning events.

 You can maintain an online resource library where your reps can find and contribute new information whenever they want.
 If you have a predictable slow season, you can plan to have your teams join webinars to rejuvenate their knowledge base and motivation.

 Training New Remote Sales Reps Needs Your Flexibility

 The thing about hiring and training, in general, is to know you’re dealing with people.
 What does this mean?

-Owners of startups, small businesses, and other new ventures, you have so much on your plate.
-You take care of sales, customer service, billing, and an endless list of duties.
-Among everything, developing and training new remote sales reps, or other people you hire, may take a backseat.
+You have so much on your and are likely handling of sales, customer service, billing, and an endless list of issues.
+In the midst of it all, developing and training new remote sales reps may take a backseat.

 If you take anything from this post, I hope it’s that investing in the people you hire is actually one of the most important things you can do.
-Get your team the right foundation, ensure they’re happy and knowledgeable.
+Give your team a good foundation.
+Ensure they’re knowledgeable and happy.

-Then, and only then, will your business gain access to previously untapped growth potential.
+Only then will your business achieve previously untapped growth potential.